smthemex/ComfyUI_StoryDiffusion/README.md

 **Flux and PULID-FLUX**
 * Flux supports img2img and txt2img, and supports FP8 and NF4 (recommended) quantization models；To enable it, enter the local path of flux diffuser in 'repo_id' and select the corresponding model in 'ckpt-name';example fill "X:/xxx/xxx/black-forest-labs/FLUX.1-dev";
 * PULID-FLUX needs to connect to the dual clip nodes of comfy in clip, and select 'EVA02_CLIP_L_336_psz14_s6B.pt ' in  clip-vision, Select a Flux FP8('Kijai/flux-fp8' and "Shakker-Labs/AWPortrait-FL") model (with flux in the name),'ae.safetensors' in vae menu, fill in 'pulid, fp8' in 'easy-function' ;The accompanying 'insightface' model will be automatically downloaded;

+**InfiniteYou**
+* InfiniteYou only support img2img,download checkpoints from [here](https://huggingface.co/ByteDance/InfiniteYou),need link Easyfunction_lite,and fill in repo
+* only support repo mode now,default type is nf4 (if use fp16,need VRAM 40G)

 1.Installation
 -----